Integrating Processing

 // Make sure to hold on to the applicator strongly.

-// Apply the value and execute result handler
+// Apply the value or throw an error.

 Removing an Applicator